-"To me," says Dan Karcher, host of Sunday Morning Harmony and WBGO's Fill-In Announcer, "this applies to both the true jazz musician, and listener."
+"To me," says Dan Karcher, WBGO's full-time substitute host, "This applies to both the true jazz musician, and the listener."

 "Today, like any other day, we may wake up empty and frightened.
 If you take the time to open a door to the study and read, take down a musical instrument as well.
 Let the beauty we love be what we do.
 There are hundreds of ways to kneel and kiss the ground.
 Try to imagine the first jazz musician.
 They weren't playing for an audience, or a market, or working on their next recording, or touring with their show, or working on their image.
 They were playing out of need, out of their need for the music."

 Like many of WBGO's staff, jazz has always been in Karcher's life.
-"Benny Carter, Johnny Hodges, Charlie Parker -- they've been in my life since I was a child," says Karcher.
+"Nat Cole, John Coltrane, Charlie Parker -- they've been in my life since I was a child," says Karcher.
 "At a time when my peers were digging into 'pop,' I was digging into Louis 'Pops' Armstrong.
-"What is that you're listening to?" they would ask, "it doesn't make any sense!" to which I would reply, "certainly it makes sense, think of it as having taken leave of it -- in order to hang onto it!"
+"What is that you're listening to?" they would ask, "It doesn't make any sense!" to which I would reply, "Certainly it makes sense, think of it as having taken leave of it -- if only in order to actually hang onto it."

-Returning to the USA, he then reunited with radio once again at Philadelphia's jazz station WRTI for a brief time, then to Princeton University's WPRB.
-He then came to WBGO Jazz 88.3 FM, originally as host of Weekend Jazz After Hours and currently as WBGO's full time Fill-In Announcer and host of Sunday Morning Harmony.
+Returning to the USA, Karcher then reunited with radio once again at Philadelphia's jazz station WRTI for a brief time, then to Princeton University's WPRB.
+He then came to WBGO Jazz 88.3 FM in 1997.